drecom/terraform-onboarding/README.md

 # i18n
 [日本語版はこちらになります](./README_JP.md)
 # What's Terraform
-[Terraform](https://www.terraform.io/) is an IaC(infrastructure as code) software tool, created by [HashiCorp](https://www.hashicorp.com/).
+[Terraform](https://www.terraform.io/) is an IaC(infrastructure as code) software tool, which created by [HashiCorp](https://www.hashicorp.com/).
 Listed as a recommended tool for Infrastructure Provisioning at [DevOps Roadmap](https://roadmap.sh/devops),
-It is a perfect tool for those engaged in occupations such as IT infrastructure engineers, DevOps engineers, and SRE.
+[Terraform](https://www.terraform.io/) is a perfect tool for those engaged in occupations such as IT infrastructure engineers, DevOps engineers, and SREs.

 # Getting Started
-- Based on the content for lectures for junior SRE used in-house. -> [Drecom](https://drecom.co.jp/)
+- Based on the content for help junior SREs onboarding used in-house. -> [Drecom](https://drecom.co.jp/)
-- A practice repository for using terraform via hands-on to show you how's terraform work and what's Drecom-style.
+- A practice repository for using terraform via hands-on to show you how terraform working and what's Drecom-style.
 - Please note that the Drecom-style terraform usage method is included, these may not be a best practice but we use them for our daily job.

 # Who might be interested
-- Terraform beginner
+- Terraform beginners
-- Junior DevOps engineer
+- Junior DevOps engineers
-- Junior SRE
+- Junior SREs
 - etc.

 # Prerequisite